-Hope is the United Arab Emirates' first mission to Mars, and the country aims to use it to transform global science, the nation's space sector, and its economy.
+Hope is the first mission to Mars launched by the United Arab Emirates.
+The country aims to use it to transform global science, the nation's space sector and its economy.
 Here's what you need to know about the mission.

-The Emirates Mars Mission aims to send an unmanned spacecraft, or probe, into Martian orbit.
-As with other Mars missions this year, run by China and the US — Tianwen-1 and Mars 2020, respectively — the UAE's mission is scheduled to launch between July and August 2020 and begin operations on Mars by February 2021.
+The Emirates Mars Mission has sent an unmanned spacecraft, or probe, into Martian orbit.
+As with other current Mars missions, run by China and the US — Tianwen-1 and Mars 2020, respectively — the UAE's mission launched in July 2020.
+That was when the Earth and Mars were especially close to one another, and that reduced travel time to the red planet by about two months.

-But Sheikh Mohammed bin Rashid, vice president and prime minister of the UAE and ruler of the Emirate of Dubai, has said the government chose the name from "thousands of suggestions […] as it sends a message of optimism to millions of young Arabs."
+Sheikh Mohammed bin Rashid, vice president and prime minister of the UAE and ruler of the Emirate of Dubai, said the government chose the name from "thousands of suggestions ... as it sends a message of optimism to millions of young Arabs."

 Hope is the UAE's first interplanetary mission.
 The operation aims to provide the global scientific community with novel data.
 The probe will fly around Mars in a way that's never been done before.

-The mission was announced in 2014 following a feasibility study in 2013 — a mere seven years from concept to launch.
+The mission was announced in 2014 following a feasibility study the year before.
+It's been a mere seven years from concept to launch.

-UAE's space sector is young and small but it has a successful track record.
+UAE's space sector is young and small, but it is one with a successful track record.
 It has been vibrant in Earth observation for about a decade.

 In 2006, the national space agency, run by the Mohammed Bin Rashid Space Centre (MBRSC), started a knowledge transfer program with South Korea.